-2. Loss attributable to the parent company
+2. Profit attributable to the parent company

-The result of the parent company was a loss of £113.3m (2015: £437.9m profit).
+The result of the parent company was a profit of £74.7m (2015: £78.4m).
 Advantage has been taken of the exemption available under section 408 of the Companies' Act 2006 not to present a profit and loss account for the Company alone.
+The parent company profit and loss account was approved by the board on 19 July 2015.